 If you also have the ExtraHop Explore Appliance, DICOM request and response records for all DICOM transactions can be stored, giving you a historic lookback.
 These records can show you when the problems occurred along with the time-stamp and other important information like AE-Titles, IP addresses, Ports, Aborts, and much more.

 How do I deploy the ExtraHop DICOM monitoring bundle?

-If you're an ExtraHop user, you can download the DICOM Bundle from our bundles page along with the deployment guide.
-Not a customer yet?
 Check out our interactive online demo and see the power of wire data analytics for yourself.